AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-29-multiple-modals-on-one-page-using-html-css-and-javascript.md

 And we're done!
 You can temporarily set `modal1` to be visible by manually adding `modal-visible` to its class list.
 Here's what the modal should look like:

-{% include posts/picture.html img="modal" ext="png" alt="One of the modals we created, with its slightly opaque background." shadow=false %}
+{% include posts/picture.html img="modal" ext="PNG" alt="One of the modals we created, with its slightly opaque background." shadow=false %}

 {% include linkedHeading.html heading="Adding the JavaScript" level=2 %}